iganache/magellantools/docs/source/index.rst

-.. magellantools documentation master file, created by sphinx-quickstart on Fri May 12 08:01:46 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Magellan PDS Tools
 =========================================
 `magellantools <https://github.com/iganache/magellantools>`__ is an open-source Python package to read, manipulate, and export PDS data from the Magellan mission to Venus (in more convenient formats).